FredericRizk/CARISET.github.io/_talks/2024-03-01-lsu-cerro-magan.md

 location: "LA, USA"
 ---

-This research talk delves into two significant advancements in hardware security and machine learning.
+This talk covered two key developments in the areas of hardware security and machine learning.

-We first explore hardware-level security for Internet of Things (IoT) devices through a novel **Cost-Efficient Reliable Reconfigurable Ring Oscillator Physical Unclonable Function (CERRO PUF)**.
-CERRO PUF presents a promising solution that significantly reduces design overhead and power consumption while maintaining high efficiency and security.
-The talk includes a detailed analysis of CERRO PUF's performance, showcasing its improved challenge-response pair generation and resistance to machine learning-based attacks compared to existing designs.
+The first part focused on security for Internet of Things (IoT) devices.
+I introduced CERRO PUF — a Cost-Efficient Reliable Reconfigurable Ring Oscillator Physical Unclonable Function — designed to enhance hardware-level security.
+CERRO PUF reduces power consumption and design overhead while maintaining strong security.
+The presentation included performance insights and comparisons with existing methods, highlighting its resilience against machine learning-based attacks.

-The second part of the talk addresses data augmentation — a crucial strategy for overcoming limited training data in machine learning.
-Generative Adversarial Networks (GANs) are highlighted as powerful tools for synthesizing diverse and realistic data.
-We introduce a two-player game approach for GAN training and present **MAGAN**, a *Meta-Analysis method for GANs’ latent space*.
-MAGAN reveals the relationship between latent space and generated outputs and demonstrates high accuracy in tracing transformations.
-These insights affirm the potential of GANs as effective, parameterized data generators for enhancing data-driven augmentation pipelines.
+In the second half, I shifted to data augmentation in machine learning, particularly using Generative Adversarial Networks (GANs).
+I presented a training strategy based on a two-player game framework, along with MAGAN, a Meta-Analysis method for GANs’ latent space.
+MAGAN helps explain how changes in the latent space influence the quality and diversity of generated outputs.
+Together, these contributions aim to make data generation more reliable in cases where labeled data is limited.